045-ayush-test/bhumika-demo/README.md

-# bhumika-demo
+# Bhumika-demo

-# ayush-demo
+# Vrienda-demo

-# vrienda-demo
+# Ayush-demo

-dev is editing this file
+Welcome All

 Hey guys what are you doing??